Friday, 30 April 2010

 That Can't Be Good

-I saw a guy jogging, as I was heading over to a friend's place.
+I saw a guy jogging on the road, as I was heading over to a friend's place.
 He had an athletic build and muscular legs in dark blue shorts with white stripes down the side, which I thought looked good on him.

 But, he had work boots on his feet.